 Use the Free OSSEC Tool

 First, we can use the free OSSEC tool to block the port scans in step 1 and step 3.
-OSSEC can detect a port scan and temporarily blacklist an IP address, cutting off the attacker’s access.
+OSSEC can detect a port scan and temporarily block list an IP address, cutting off the attacker’s access.
 In my on-demand webinar, How to Attack a Linux System + Ways to Detect and Respond Swiftly, I demonstrate how you can do this.
 I also cover it in this blog.

 Created an AppArmor Profile